 Figure 10: A plot of our data for absolute value of stopping potential versus frequency for each frequency of light tested along with a linear curve for both methods used to determine the stopping potential.

-Figure 10 plots our data for absolute value of stopping potential versus frequency for each wavelength (and hence, frequency) of light tested, and fits a linear curve for each method.
+Figure 10 shows stopping potential versus frequency of light tested, and linear curve fits for both methods.
 We can see that our inference from Figure 5 is right.
 Since frequency and wavelength are inversely related, as frequency decreases (or as wavelength increases), the absolute value of the stopping potential increases.

 Figure 11: A plot of our averaged data for absolute value of stopping potential versus frequency for each frequency of light tested along with a linear curve representing the average of both methods used to determine the stopping potential.

 Figure 11 averages the data from Figure 10 and propagates the uncertainties in the stopping voltage.
-Remebering Equation 5, we can produce an equation that models this averaged linear fit,
+Using Equation 5, we can produce an equation that models this averaged linear fit:

 V0=hef-ϕe

-Where ϕ is the work function of the material of the cathode, and h is Planck’s constant.
+where ϕ is the work function of the material of the cathode and h is Planck’s constant.
 Using this data, the value of he can be computed from the slope of the linear fit.
 Additionally, the work function of the material used for the cathode can be determined by finding the linear fit’s y-intercept.
 We determined the slope of our averaged linear fit to be 2.6 × 10-15 Vs. The expected value of h/e is 3.4±0.3×10−15 Vs.

 We were able to determine the value of the work function of the material used for the pates inside the phototube.
 Our experimentally determined value of the work function is 0.87 eV.
 Unfortunately, there is no metal with this value as its work function.
 The best estimate we can give for the metal is Rubidium, because it has the smallest work function of 2.26 eV, but even that value is over two times greater than our experimentally determined value.
 More analysis is needed.